 Names of all sampling team personnel on site during sampling

-Date and time of sample collection (indicate hours and minutes)
+Date and time of sample collection, if required (indicate hours and minutes).
+Use 24-hour clock or indicate A.M. and P.M.

-Use 24-hour clock time or indicate A.M. and P.M.
+Record the time of sample collection for each sample with a holding time ≤ 72 hours.

-Note the exact time of collection for individual sample containers for time-sensitive analyses with a maximum holding time of 48 hours of less.
+A time of collection is required for data to be entered into the Florida Watershed Information Network (WIN), regardless of holding time.

 Ambient field conditions, to include, but not limited to information such as weather, tides, etc.

 Comments about samples or conditions associated with the sample source (e.g., turbidity, sulfide odor, insufficient amount of sample collected)